How to Teach Children to Celebrate Failures?

 Failure is only the opportunity to begin again more intelligently.Henry Ford, Founder, Ford Motor Company.

-While success brings a lot of joy and happiness, failure can set back a person—children included— with agony, fear, anger, pain, sadness, frustration, and low self-esteem.
-How one reacts to both situations completely depends upon age, experiences, and maturity.
+While success brings a lot of joy and happiness, failure can set a person—children included—back with agony, fear, anger, pain, sadness, frustration, and low self-esteem.
+How one reacts to both situations completely depends upon age, experience, and maturity.
 Our kids are of a generation that can’t handle losing.
 At party games, school, and even friendly neighborhood contests, we see kids bursting into tears because they “did not come first.”
 We must prepare our kids to face and celebrate failures.
 But how to teach our children that mistakes are okay?
-Come, in this post, we are here to discuss that.
+In this post, we are here to discuss that.

-It all depends on our reaction to their failure.
+It all depends on our parenting, our children and our reaction to their failure.
 Our kids always look up to us as examples, and how we react will influence their response to that situation.

 Helping children learn from failure is crucial to developing them as a person.
 All of us know that any situation which may seem trivial at first might grow into a major crisis for children at a later stage.

-However, the good news is children can be trained to deal with failures.
+However, the good news is children can be trained to deal with failure.
 This will help them manage stress and disappointments.

 Another point you have to remember is that every fall has a lesson because it shows children where they failed, where they can improve, and where they can stretch.
 For children, learning from failures is more important than getting good grades.

 Every time your child fails, show him the positive side of the failure.
 Tell him that the effort was more important than failure.
 They also need to understand that they should ask for help every time they fail, try new strategies, and understand where they went wrong.
 This way, they will learn to celebrate failures.